SkafteNicki/dtu_mlops/08_reproduceability/readme.md

 2. Next take a look at the `vae_mnist.py` and `model.py` file and understand what is going on.
 It is the same model that you debugged in part 3 (just without the bugs).

 3. Identify the key hyperparameters of the script.
-Some of them should be easy to find, but atleast 3 have made it into the core part of the code.
-One essential hyperparameter is also not included in the script but is needed to be completly reproduceable (HINT: the weights of any neural network is initialized at random).
+Some of them should be easy to find, but at least 3 have made it into the core part of the code.
+One essential hyperparameter is also not included in the script but is needed to be completely reproducible (HINT: the weights of any neural network is initialized at random).

 4. Write a configuration file `config.yaml` where you write down the hyparameters that you have found